C. 1980 Vintage 2.50 ct. t.w. Ruby and .15 ct. t.w. Diamond Bee Pin Pendant Necklace in 14kt Yellow Gold. 20"

 C. 1980.
-With a body of rubies totaling 2.50 carats, and a .15 carat diamond at its heart this bee pin pendant from our estate collection comes alive in a dazzling display of craftsmanship.
-With endless intricacies and set in 14kt yellow gold, this is truly one beauty of a bee.
+This bee pin pendant necklace from our Estate collection comes alive in 2.50 ct. t.w. rubies with a .15 carat diamond at its heart.
+With endless intricacies and yellow enameled wings, this is truly one beauty of a bee.
 Suspends from a rope chain with a springring clasp.
-Textured and polished, 14k yellow gold pin pendant.
+Revolver safety.
+Textured and polished 14kt yellow gold pin pendant necklace.
+Exclusive, one-of-a-kind Estate Jewelry.

 DROP: A dangling or stationary detail which "drops" from a bale, strand or earring backing.